 An Evening with Joel-Peter Witkin

 CENTER invites you to join us in a very special occasion honoring photographic icon Joel-Peter Witkin.
 Known for his controversial imagery, Joel-Peter Witkin has been an icon in the art world since the 1980’s.
 Witkin is first and foremost a storyteller, with each of his images evoking a narrative that calls into question the ideals of beauty, exploitation vs. empowerment, and the role of death in contemporary Western culture.
+This event benefits CENTER, a 501c3 organization, and its programs to support photographers.

 Reception 7:30pm // Dinner 8:30pm // Presentation 9:30pm